Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

-The rank of $E(\QQ)$ and of the quadratic twist $\twist{E}(\QQ)$ determines the case, except for the last two cases. \end{thm}
+The rank of $E(\QQ)$ and of the quadratic twist $\twist{E}(\QQ)$ determine the case, except for the last two cases. \end{thm}

-There are conjectures about the proportion of elliptic curves with $p\nmid \Sha(E/\QQ)$ and $p\nmid \Sha(E/F)$ going back to Delaunay~\cite{delaunay} and~\cite{quattrini}.
-It is believed that this is a large majority of curves for all $p$, but that a small positive proportion has non-trivial $\Sha_{F}$.
 We cannot conclude that the most frequent $\ZZ_p[G]$-module structures among the curves with non-trivial $\Sha_{\QQ}$ are the same as in the above theorem, but this could be true.
 One would have to understand the frequency with which non-trivial elements in Tate-Shafarevich groups capitulate in $K$.

-When tensoring the displayed formula in the theorem by $\CC_p$, one falls onto the ``minimalistic conjecture'', except in the case that $M\cong B\oplus \twist{B} =\ZZ_p[G]$.
+When tensoring the displayed formula in the theorem by $\CC_p$, one falls onto the ``minimalist conjecture'', except in the case that $M\cong B\oplus \twist{B} \cong\ZZ_p[G]$.
 With our methods we cannot determine that the case $\ZZ_p\oplus\twist{\ZZ}_p$ is more frequent than $\ZZ_p[G]$.
-Apart from that, the theorem is good evidence for the minimalistic conjecture.
+Apart from that, the theorem is good evidence for the minimalist conjecture.

-\begin{proof} By~\cite{bhargava_shankar_5} a positive proportion of elliptic curve have rank $0$ or $1$.
-More precisely, consider the set of $(I,J)$ corresponding to elliptic curve in
+\begin{proof} We are going to use the work of Bhargava and Shankar~\cite{bhargava_shankar_5}, which already proves that a positive proportion of elliptic curve have rank $0$ or $1$.
+Consider the set of elliptic curves in